Elisa1999/data-engineer/README.md

 # data-engineer

+This repository contains all the assignments I did, demos as well as projects from data engineer nano degree from Udacity.

 ### Install Apache Cassendra on Macbook Pro M1 Pro and connect Apache Cassendra with Jupyter Notebook
 1. using homebrew to install following: